Music Performance - Orchestral Instrument

-Teach or perform.
-You can do both with a Stetson Bachelor of music degree with a major in orchestral instrument performance.
+Teach or perform -- both can be done with a Stetson bachelor of music degree with a major in orchestral instrument performance.

 The major prepares students for graduate study or a career as a professional musician.
 The diverse and competitive program offers a solid foundation in instrumental technique, performance, repertoire, pedagogy and musicianship in preparation for careers in performance and/or advanced level teaching, or graduate study in any area related to music and the arts.
 Equal balance is placed on the value of performance and academics.

 Stetson University's School of Music focuses on the undergraduate student by holding enrollment to 220.
 All students study their applied instrument with an artist faculty member.
 Performance opportunities are vast -- there are no graduate students teaching undergraduates or competing for spots in ensembles.
 Each student enjoys personal attention plus the resources of the larger university community, and develops not only as an artist, but also as a person.
 The experience gained through actual performance of major literature and the personal bonds forged with professors are invaluable.

 Every student prepares a junior and senior recital with the guidance of their major professor.
 Many students compete annually in state, regional and national competitions.

 Music majors perform frequently in concerts and student recitals on historic Elizabeth Hall.
 The annual Concerto Competition offers opportunities for solo performances with the Stetson Orchestra.
 Students may audition for three large instrumental ensembles, chamber ensembles and for other performing opportunities and may take part in a fully staged musical or opera.
 The symphonic band has a history of performing at national concert events, the jazz ensemble performs throughout the state, and chamber ensembles have participated in national competitions, including MTNA, Fishoff and Colemann competitions.